Last Updated September 23, 2020

 There are signs that crony-capitalism is now creeping into the city-state.
-However, it is still a more capitalist culture, where business is the priority.
+However, it still possesses a more capitalist culture, where business is the priority.
 In addition, it is one of the best and easiest places to open up an offshore company.

 Like Hong Kong, Singapore’s capitalism is under siege with growing cronyism.
 However, the small island country still needs to be mentioned in a discussion of the strongest free market economies.
 Like China, the government is not big on personal freedom, but it is fundamentally pro-business and adaptive to changes in the market.

 For example, you can transport up to S$30,000 (about US$24,000) in or out of the country without any questions being asked.
 (Compare this with the US’s $10,000 limit).
 You can also buy and sell gold and silver bullion in Singapore tax-free.

 Located in the Balkans, to the south of Serbia, Macedonia has made great strides toward free-market policies in the past decade.
-The country is an increasingly pro-business area with 0% tax zones, free trade zones, and 10% corporate tax.
+The country is an increasingly pro-business area with 0% tax zones, free trade zones, and a 10% corporate tax.
 Additionally, it only takes two days to start a business in Macedonia and no minimum capital is required.

 The Heritage Foundation notes that while property rights and corruption are still a concern in the country, there has been notable success in trade freedom, regulatory efficiency, and fiscal freedom.
 Because of these reforms, there is a growing entrepreneurial sector in Macedonia.

 Foreign and domestic investors are treated equally and, if you’re willing to start a business and hire local workers, you can become a Macedonian citizen after just one year.
 The program is targeted specifically at entrepreneurs who can invest at least €400,000 for a minimum of three years.

 Macedonia is one of many Eastern European countries that are embracing free-market principles as they strive for greater growth and development.
 The leader and trend-setter in this area is, of course, Estonia, which adopted free-market policies as soon as it was out of the grasp of communism.
 Capitalism has worked well for Estonia and the many countries that have followed its example.